mathiasmag/Oracle-Dev-Env-Docker/prereqs.md

 Either use these commands to download and unzip into the directory you execute them from or follow the steps below to do it manually.
 ```
+mkdir oracle
+mkdir evilape
+cd oracle
 wget -O ~/Downloads/dl.zip  https://github.com/oracle/docker-images/archive/master.zip;unzip ~/Downloads/dl.zip;rm ~/Downloads/dl.zip
+cd ../evilape
 wget -O ~/Downloads/dl.zip  https://github.com/mathiasmag/Oracle-Dev-Env-Docker/archive/master.zip;unzip ~/Downloads/dl.zip;rm ~/Downloads/dl.zip
 ```

+###Manual steps
 Go to thise prjects and click "clone or download" + "Download ZIP"
 - [Oracle Developement Environment (this)](https://github.com/mathiasmag/Oracle-Dev-Env-Docker)
 - [Oracle Docker Images](https://github.com/oracle/docker-images)

-## Unzip both zip-files
+#### Unzip both zip-files

 Unzip them anywhere on your machine.

 ## Download necessary files for the builds

-Download these and place them in the root directory of the unzipped files for this project (Oracle Development Environment).
+Download these and place them in the dockerfiles directory of the unzipped files for this project (Oracle Development Environment).

 Grab the latest version/update for each file within the version indicated below.